ahmadalwy3/ahmadalwy3/Dashboard:-Settings.md

 ***

-#### Disable hyperlink auditing/beacon
+#### Disable hyperlink auditing

-Checking this will prevent hyperlink auditing/beacon<sup>[1]</sup>. _Hyperlink auditing_ and _Send beacon_ are best summarized as "phone home" features (or even "phone anywhere").
+Checking this will prevent hyperlink auditing<sup>[1]</sup>. _Hyperlink auditing_ is best summarized as "phone home" features (or more accurately "phone anywhere").
 The details are well explained [here](http://www.wilderssecurity.com/threads/hyperlink-auditing-aka-a-ping-and-beacon-aka-navigator-sendbeacon.364904/).

-<sub>**[1] Important note:** _"Send beacon"_ can not be disabled in Chromium.
-Advanced users can filter behind-the-scene network requests, where the beacon-related network requests show up.</sub>

 ***